 “In this part of the world, we have preference for solid foods like pounded yam; but that should be eaten in low quantity with a lot of soup.”

 The geriatrician encouraged the elderly to eat nuts and seeds that were without salt, like cashew nuts and peanuts.

 Oyetemi also advised old people to strive to impart their life experiences and skills on the younger generations, while socializing more with the young ones, so as to laugh and smile, since the two emotional gestures are natural healing therapies.

 On her part, Ujeboh called on the government to look more into the issues confronting the senior citizens.

 Dr Otaki Alanana, a lecturer with the University of Abuja, called on the Federal Government to subsidise the health bill of the elderly, so as to reduce the burden on their families.

-He observed that nearly 80 percent of the elderly resided in the countryside, while 20 per cent lived in the urban centres.
-He added that the condition of elderly persons in rural areas had been worsened by modernisation and urbanisation.
+He observed that nearly 80 percent of the elderly resided in the countryside, while 20 per cent lived in the urban centers.
+He added that the condition of elderly persons in rural areas had been worsened by modernization and urbanization.

 Alanana explained that these twin-processes had enhanced mass migration of the younger population to urban centres in search of better living conditions, thereby making the elderly to suffer neglect from the younger population, who should have provided support for them.